maarten-pennings/6502/README.md

 ## 1 Clock
 We need a clock, a source of pulses.

-The [first chapter](1clock/README.md) discusses three options:
+The [first chapter](1clock/README.md) discusses three options.
- - The hardest way is to build your own oscillator based on a crystal, but I would recommend the second option.
+The hardest way is to build your own oscillator based on a crystal, but I would recommend the next option.
- - Much easier is to get that circuit as a whole in a "can".
+Much easier is to get that circuit as a whole in a "can".
- - Since many have it available: you could also use an Arduino Nano as clock source.
+Thirdly, since many have it available: you could also use an Arduino Nano as clock source.

 ## 2 Emulation
 The Nano as clock source was not only easy, it also gave me an idea.